awead/valkyrie-rails-workshop/part-1-book.md

 }
 ```

+And also remove the `skip` instruction after the first test.

-Because our `set_book` action returns a change set, we can simply validate the
+Now we can update the controller action to get the tests to pass.
+Because our `set_book` action returns a change set,
-new params on our change set directly and then update the resource.
+we can simply validate the new params on our change set directly and then update the resource.

-N.B. this may not be the best way to implement this because `@book` is getting
-reset.
-An alternative implementation might be to keep the book and its change set
-more separate.

 ``` ruby
 def update